 Check with your hosting provider how often they are performing backups of your website, and test out the restore process.

-Installatron also gives you the option to perform a manual backup prior to performing any updates.
+Installatron also gives you the option to perform an automatic or a manual backup prior to performing any updates.
 You can choose to backup locally to your hosting space, to backup externally to various cloud storage services or via FTP.

 When you perform a manual update by clicking the “update” button, it will ask you if you want to perform a backup first.
 You can also perform backups on demand using the backup button.